Children's cancer organisations

 Provides information and support for young people with cancer and their families.
 This charity was formed from the merger of CLIC (Cancer & Leukaemia in Childhood) and Sargent Cancer Care for Children, two of the UK’s leading charities dedicated to the care and support for children with cancer and their families.

 Telephone support and a range of other support services for children with cancer and their families.
 Bereavement support, befriending, and self help parent support groups.
 Crisis breaks via four mobile home sites in Wales, Disneyland Paris and Disney World Florida.
 Play therapy, holiday programmes, travel insurance.

 Administration number: 0845 130 3683

-A support line set up by Bryan Gunn’s Leukaemia Appeal.
-Provides an opportunity for families and carers of children with leukaemia and cancer to talk to trained volunteers who have faced the same difficulties.
+A support line that provides an opportunity for families and carers of children with leukaemia and cancer to talk to trained volunteers who have faced the same difficulties.

 Childhood Cancer Parents Alliance (Formally NACCPO)

 The Childhood Cancer Parents Alliance (CCPA) is made up of parent run organisations that work together to support children with cancer.
 They also offer support and information to the parents of children with cancer.

 Offers free services to improve the lives of Jewish children with cancer.
 Provides family liaison officers and home support volunteers to help parents cope.
 Also offers exciting trips and experiences for the children, including special treats, outings, parties, family retreats and Camp Simcha USA.

 Macmillan Cancer Support improves the lives of people affected by cancer.
 They provide practical, medical and financial support and push for better cancer care.
 They provide booklets on cancer and treatments and run helplines providing cancer information and benefits advice.